Direct air capture

 DAC was suggested in 1999 and is still in development.
 Several commercial plants are planned or in operation in Europe and the US.
 Large-scale DAC deployment may be accelerated when connected with economical applications or policy incentives.

 In contrast to carbon capture and storage (CCS) which captures emissions from a point source such as a factory, DAC reduces the carbon dioxide concentration in the atmosphere as a whole.
-Typically, CCS is recommended for large and stationary sources of CO2 rather than distributed and movable ones.
-On the contrary, DAC has no limitation on sources.
+Thus, DAC can be used to capture emissions that originated in non-stationary sources such as airplanes.

 Methods of capture

-Most commercial techniques require large fans to push ambient air through a filter.
+There are the three stages of CO_{2} capture in DAC: the contacting stage, the capture stage, and the separation stage.
+In the contacting stage, the DAC system transports atmospheric air containing CO_{2} to the equipment using large-scale fans.
+Subsequently, in the CO_{2} capture stage, CO_{2} rapidly and effectively binds with liquid solvents in chemical reactors or solid sorbents in filters, which must possess binding energies equivalent to that of CO_{2}.
+Later in the CO_{2} separation stage, external energy sources facilitate the separation of CO_{2} from the solvents or sorbents, yielding pure CO_{2} and regenerated solvents or sorbents.
+Following the completion of these three stages, the separated pure CO_{2} is either utilized or stored, while the recovered solvents or sorbents are recycled for reuse in the CO_{2} capture process.

+Generally, solid sorbents DAC (S-DAC) uses low temperature process DAC, while liquid (amine or metallic hydroxides) sorbents DAC (L-DAC) uses low or high temperature process.
+S-DAC and L-DAC feature different properties in terms of kinetics and heat transfers.
+Currently, L-DAC and S-DAC represent two mature technologies for industrial deployment.
+Additionally, several emerging DAC technologies, including electro-swing adsorption (ESA), moisture-swing adsorption (MSA), and membrane-based DAC (m-DAC), are in different stages of development, testing, or limited practical application.

 More recently, Ireland-based company Carbon Collect Limited has developed the MechanicalTree™ which simply stands in the wind to capture CO_{2}.
 The company claims this 'passive capture' of CO_{2} significantly reduces the energy cost of Direct Air Capture, and that its geometry lends itself to scaling for gigaton CO_{2} capture.